l2ktech/AmazingHand/README.md

 ## To Do List
 - Design small custom pcb with serial hub and power supply functions, to fit everything in the hand
-- Test with prehensive tasks
+- Test with prehensile tasks
       => Add smarter behaviour for closing hand, based on available motors feedbacks
 - Study possibility to have 4 different fingers length, or add a 5th finger
-- Study possibility to use STS3032 feetedch motors instead of SCS0009 => Stronger for quite the same volume, but servo horn is different
+- Study possibility to use STS3032 Feetech motors instead of SCS0009 => Stronger for quite the same volume, but servo horn is different
 - Study possibility to add compliancy by replacing rigid links to springs
 - Add fingertip sensor to push one step higher smart control